shsagir/play-area-sync/docs/install-laravel-5.md

 ];
 ```

-If you want to use S3 remotely and a local storage locally, then replace the "default" value.
+If you want to use the Object Storage with your fortrabbit App and a local storage with your local development setup then replace the "default" value in `filesystems.php` as well.
 For example like so:

 ```php
 // ...